ReneOlsthoorn/Ground/README.md

 Recently, I took time to remember my old Commodore 64 and Amiga 500 days.
 Back then, I was heavily invested in the Amiga 500, because it seemed to be the successor of the C64.
 However, the platform did not upgrade for a long time.
 The Commodore Amiga was released in 1985, but the next model for the masses was the Amiga 1200 released in 1992.
 That was more than 7 years later.
-I really felt let down by Commodore in 1990/1991.
+I really felt let down by Commodore in 1990.
 Later it became clear that Commodore had no focus on the Amiga in 1988,1989 and 1990.
 They were busy with the PC-line, like releasing the PC-60-III, the CDTV project and the C-65 project.
 The C-65 had the new CSG-4510 processor running at 3.5 Mhz, two SID chips, 128k of RAM, a DMA controller with blitter and new VIC-III chip displaying 320x200 pixels and 256 colors.
 Not only was there no focus on the Amiga, but Commodore also neglected the Amiga Ranger prototypes created by Jay Miner in 1988.
 As a programmer, you have intellectual- and time investments in a platform and when it becomes inactive you feel lost.
 Fortunately, the good thing was that I moved to the Wintel platform and bought an ESCOM 486DX2 66 MHz PC in 1994.
-Now, 30 years and numerous PC upgrades later, the platform is still a good choice.
+Now, 30 years and numerous PC's later, the platform is still a good choice.
 It has no vendor lock-in and you can pick and choose your moment to upgrade.
 We were truly blessed with this platform for 30 years.
 This must be said!
 At this moment in 2024, several expert users are migrating to Linux because Windows collects data about the usage of your computer.
-I agree with those users that data collecting is not nice.
+I agree that collecting data is wrong.
 However, it can be disabled.
 Search for "How to disable Microsoft Compatibility Telemetry".
+It is basically a scheduled task that can be disabled.
+Don't leave the platform that we owe so much too soon without valid reasons.

 ### State of Ground : Alpha
 The Ground language is Alpha, so bugs and changes are plenty.
 Do not use the language if you look for a stable language.